 By the 1880s, army life had taken its toll on the castle.
-Restoration plans were proposed to return the royal stronghold of the old.
+Restoration plans were proposed to return to the royal stronghold of old.
 Blanc was brought on board by the project funder, William Nelson, to remodel the Great Hall and build the Argyle Tower.
 When Nelson died in September 1887, Blanc had to deal directly with the Army.

 The architect and his new client did not get along.
 The Army accused Blanc of not informing them of progress, while Blanc felt that the Army lacked vision.
 When the Army wanted to turn the Great Hall into an armory, he refused to hand over the keys after restoring it as a medieval hall.

-An English Ending – Well, tea of course
+An English Ending – Well, tea, of course

 There it is, you have learned a lot about Edinburgh Castle, and there is one final stop.
 The Queen Anne Tea Rooms at Edinburgh Castle is a perfect way to end your time here.
 Grab another light snack, dessert, or a fine cup of tea.